Spoonbaker/csc468-project/README.md

 ## Development Shell

-To get a dev shell with Nix, run `nix-shell`.
+To get a dev shell with Nix, run `nix develop`.
 This is nicer in many ways if you have it set up.

 Otherwise, with Docker:
 ```sh